andrew/ultimate-awesome/README.md

 - [awesome-blocksds](https://github.com/blocksds/awesome-blocksds) - List of awesome projects related to BlocksDS.
 - [awesome-mycroft-community](https://github.com/ChanceNCounter/awesome-mycroft-community) - Awesome stuff made by the Mycroft community.
 - [awesome-osu](https://github.com/cl8n/awesome-osu) - List of awesome osu! resources.
-- [awesome-openedge-abl](https://github.com/clement-brodu/awesome-openedge-abl) - A collection of awesome libraries, tools, frameworks and software for OpenEdge ABL.
 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.
 - [fucking-public-apis](https://github.com/Correia-jpv/fucking-public-apis) - A collective list of free APIs.
 With repository stars⭐ and forks🍴.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.
 - [awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources.
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
-- [awesome-replicate](https://github.com/deepfates/awesome-replicate) - A curated list of tools, guides and resources for the Replicate AI model platform.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .
 - [awesome-solidity-deployments](https://github.com/drinkius/awesome-solidity-deployments) - An open list of verified deployments of common tools and libraries across EVM chains.
 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.